TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 5/Psalms 5.9.md

 ---

-For there is no faithfulness in their mouth; Their inward part is very wickedness; Their throat is an open sepulchre; They flatter with their tongue.
+For there is no faithfulness in their mouth.
+Their heart is destruction.
+Their throat is an open tomb.
+They flatter with their tongue.